SSL Certificate Installation in Nginx

 OpenSSL CSR Creation for an Nginx Server SSL Certificate.

 Nginx Server SSL Certificate Installation

 You should have received a your_domain_name.pem file from DigiCert in an email when your certificate was issued.
-If you have that file you can skip to step 3.
-Otherwise, start with step 1.
+This .pem file contains both your primary certificate and the intermediate certificate.
+If you have that .pem file you can skip to step 4.

 Log in to download your Intermediate (DigiCertCA.crt) and Primary Certificates (your_domain_name.crt) from within your DigiCert Customer Account.
 Copy them, along with the .key file you generated when you created the CSR, to the directory on your server where you will keep your certificate and key files.
 Make them readable by root only to increase security.

 You need to concatenate the primary certificate file (your_domain_name.crt) and the intermediate certificate file (DigiCertCA.crt) into a single pem file by running the following command:

 Now open your Nginx virtual host file for the website you are securing.
 If you need your site to be accessible through both secure (https) and non-secure (http) connections, you will need a server module for each type of connection.
 Make a copy of the existing non-secure server module and paste it below the original.
 Then add the lines in bold below:

 Adjust the file names to match your certificate files:

 - ssl_certificate should be your primary certificate combined with the intermediate certificate that you made in the previous step (e.g. your_domain_name.crt).

 - ssl_certificate_key should be the key file generated when you created the CSR.